 All teacher and student materials are provided for free online and can be accessed at code.org/csa.

 Professional Learning: Code.org offers a five-day, in-person local workshop in the summer, followed up by 24 hours of in-person or virtual support throughout the academic year, and "capstone" experience the following summer to support teachers during their first year and beyond.
 Teachers have access to a robust teacher forum moderated by experienced teachers and facilitators.
 Generous scholarships or discounts are available across the country.

 The CodeHS AP Computer Science A yearlong curriculum is designed to help students master the basics of Java and be prepared for the AP CSA Exam at the end of the school year.
 The online curriculum includes videos, quizzes, examples, and coding exercises in the CodeHS online editor.
 All learning materials and resources teachers and students need can be found in the course catalog.

-Professional development: CodeHS offers an online, self-paced professional development opportunity for new and experienced AP CSA teachers.
+Professional Learning: CodeHS offers an online, self-paced professional development opportunity for new and experienced AP CSA teachers.
 Teachers practice the skills they need to teach Java concepts in-depth, debug programs, answer questions, and lead a blended classroom.
 On average the professional development takes 30 hours to complete.
 Teachers receive personalized support and feedback from the CodeHS PD team.